Programs of Study

 In addition to the University core requirements, students in the five B.B.A. majors take similar non-business and business courses.
 The non-business courses taken in the College of Arts and Sciences assist in developing essential skills in speaking, writing, and mathematics.

-The common business foundation is composed of lower and upper division courses taken by all B.B.A. majors.
-Lower division courses are sequenced to provide students foundational skills in leadership, software, economics, accounting, finance, and introduction to operations and technology management, as well as broader perspectives on marketing, and the legal and social responsibilities of business.
+The business foundation is composed of lower and upper division courses taken by B.B.A. majors.
+Lower division courses are sequenced to provide students foundational skills in leadership, software, economics, accounting, finance, marketing, operations and technology management, as well as broader perspectives on the legal and social responsibilities of business.
 Upper-division foundation courses further develop business skills in decision modeling, cross-cultural management and social responsibility, and innovation.
-A final course involves integrating these various foundational skills in managing overall company policy and operations.

 Before declaring a major in business and taking upper-division major courses, students must complete the following: